23rd Army (Soviet Union): Postwar

 On 9 July 1945, the Leningrad Front became the Leningrad Military District.
-In the postwar period, the army initially included the 14th and 30th Guards Rifle Corps.
-The latter had relocated to Vyborg on 10 June after being transferred from the 10th Guards Army, and included the 45th, 63rd, and 64th Guards Rifle Divisions.
+In the postwar period, the Army initially included the 14th and 30th Guards Rifle Corps.
+The latter had relocated to Vyborg on 10 June after it was transferred from the 10th Guards Army, and it included the 45th, 63rd, and 64th Guards Rifle Divisions.
 In August, the 14th Guards Rifle Corps was transferred to the Kharkov Military District.
 By 1 October, along with the 30th Guards Rifle Corps, the army included the 9th, 16th, 17th, and 22nd Fortified Regions.
 The fortified regions had become the 1st and 22nd Machine Gun Artillery Brigades by 1 August 1946.
-In April 1948, the 23rd Army's headquarters was disbanded, and its units became directly subordinate to the district headquarters.
+In April 1948, the Army's headquarters was disbanded, and its units became directly subordinate to the district headquarters.

 Commanding officers

 The following officers commanded the 23rd Army: